Team Evaluation and Assessment Measure - quality improvement (TEAM-QI)

-I am a Lecturer in Cancer Care in the School of Health Sciences at the University of Surrey and oversee HSstats our statistical advice service for Health Science students and staff.
+I am a Senior Lecturer in Cancer Care and Health Statistics the School of Health Sciences at the University of Surrey and oversee HSstats our statistical advice service for Health Science students and staff.

 I have worked in Health Sciences research since 2003.
 Previously I worked as a Research Fellow for the EU funded eSMART project, an RCT using smartphone-based remote-monitoring to monitor chemotherapy-related toxicities for people with cancer across five European countries.
 I have worked in the independent research sector as a Senior Researcher at the National Centre for Social Research (2006-2011) and as a Research Associate at King's College London (2003-2006; 2011-2017).

-My research interests include digital health services research, clinical trials and feasibility studies, statistical modelling and questionnaire design .
-I am particularly interested health-related anxiety, the use of predictive risk models in psychosocial oncology (the topic of my PhD at King's College London) and interventions aimed at supporting people live with and beyond cancer.
+My research interests include survey methodologies and questionnaire design, the evaluation of complex interventions (quasi-experimental designs, feasibility studies, RCTs) and the use of patient reported outcome measures (PROMs) and patient reported experience measures (PREMs).
+I am particularly interested in the use of predictive risk models in psychosocial and behavioural research and interventions aimed at supporting people live with and beyond cancer.